IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/04_igDataSource_Binding_to_WCF_Data_Services.md

  >**Note**: [The complete sample is available for download here](http://dl.infragistics.com/community/jquery/codesamples/aaronm/2011-07-28/igDataSourceWCFService.zip).

 1. Open Visual Studio and create a new ASP.NET Empty Web Application and name it ‘igDataSourceWCFService’: **Note**: As stated above, the `igDataSource` component is server-agnostic.
-Therefore this exercise demonstrates how you can implement WCF support in ASP.NET WebForms as opposed to ASP.NET MVC which Ignite UI supports out-of-the-box.
+Therefore this exercise demonstrates how you can implement WCF support in ASP.NET WebForms as opposed to ASP.NET MVC which %%ProductName%% supports out-of-the-box.

     ![](images/dswcf_webapp.jpg)

-2. Add a reference to the Ignite UI combined and minified script file, infragistics.core.js, which comes with the product.
+2. Add a reference to the %%ProductName%% combined and minified script file, infragistics.core.js, which comes with the product.
 In addition, you must reference jQuery core, jQuery UI, and jQuery templating scripts to run the sample.
 This [help article discusses referencing the required scripts](Deployment-Guide-JavaScript-Resources.html) and where the combined and minified scripts are available to add to your application. **Note**: You can [download the full or trial product here](http://www.infragistics.com/dotnet/netadvantage/jquery-controls.aspx#Downloads).
 The jQuery [templates script is available here](http://plugins.jquery.com/tag/templates/).

 3. Create a “scripts” directory in your project and copy the JavaScript files into this folder.